The Bible in a Disenchanted Age

-Brent A. Strawn, Emory University
+Brent A. Strawn, Duke Divinity School

 "'You're gonna have to serve somebody,' Bob Dylan famously said.
 'You're gonna have to trust somebody or something,' Walter Moberly says.
 Or rather, you do trust somebody or something: your own ideas or what your culture says.
 So think--about the way you approach the Bible and about your attitude to the God of the Bible.
 Reading this book is a rich experience, as you follow Professor Moberly in thinking about what studying the Bible means and what faith means."

 John Goldingay, David Allan Hubbard Professor of Old Testament, Fuller Theological Seminary